 The advent of the retail client in FX is something now pretty much taken for granted.
-In next month’s magazine, we’re going to try and shed some light on the real situation in an increasingly important part of the market.
+In Euromoney's March magazine, we will try and shed some light on the real situation in an increasingly important part of the market.

 I told my esteemed editor this week that as a result of the delving around we’d been doing, we’d come up with load of buzz, most of which I’m convinced is true and which I will try and detail below.
 “Don’t tell me that you are going to write about which bank is looking to get a bigger footprint in the retail space,” he snorted.
 His implication was clear: a retail space is where you go shopping for groceries and if you want a large footprint, you need to wear big boots.
 In other words, don’t use trite metaphors – and remember this column is not about Tesco’s, Wal-Mart or any other big store.
 It’s about FX.

 But I’m a firm believer in simple words in simple places, and sometimes there’s nothing like a metaphor to bring a story to life.
 My job is to write in a manner my audience understands.
 Fancy Dan prose is all well and good and has its place – but not in this column.
 My audience is a broad church: one extreme is 16-year old school leavers with a handful of basic qualifications, the other rocket scientists with PhDs in astrophysics.
 However, not too many have Eng Lit degrees.
 Know wha’ I mean?

 Anyway, I accept the banning of terms such as ‘retail space’ and ‘footprint’.
 Instead, I shall report on who is trying to penetrate the retail sector and how they are going through the backdoor to get their gratification.

 I’ve been told that backdoor penetration can sometimes be painful and messy, so a word of warning before you read on: